What Has New Horizons Discovered At Pluto?

 Compounds in the Atmosphere

 July 24 of that year, just 10 days post flyby, saw NASA release a picture of Pluto backlit by the Sun.
 The outlined dwarf planet shows two haze layers with one 30 miles above the surface and the other 50 miles above, going up to 80 miles high.
 The production of the haze is a little complicated, so buckle up.
-Methane gases in the atmosphere of Pluto get broken down by UV light and converts it to ethylene, acetylene, and other complex hydrocarbons called tholins which are red in color, producing a blue appearance similar to what nitrogen and oxygen in our atmosphere scatters.
-They settle to the lower levels of the atmosphere where they freeze into icy particles and become haze.
-It is possible that these can be broken down further by UV light into even more tholins which help give a red tint to the dwarf planet (NASA "New Horizons Finds," Thompson "New Horizons Data," Powell, Betz "Pluto Surprises," Stern "The Pluto" 26).
+Methane gases in the atmosphere of Pluto get broken down by UV light and converts it to ethylene, acetylene, and other complex hydrocarbons called tholins which are red in color, produce a blue appearance similar to what nitrogen and oxygen in our atmosphere scatters, and are 0.1 to 0.5 microns in size.
+They settle to the lower levels of the atmosphere below 125 miles in altitude where they freeze into icy particles and become haze.
+It is possible that these can be broken down further by UV light into even more tholins which help give a red tint to the dwarf planet (NASA "New Horizons Finds," Thompson "New Horizons Data," Powell, Betz "Pluto Surprises," Stern "The Pluto" 26, Stern "Hot" 30).

 Also released that day was evidence of ice flows on the surface of Pluto.
-Located in Sputnik Planum, the image shows nitrogen ice and the possible migration it makes through the soft ice, like glaciers on Earth.
+Located in Sputnik Planum (which is over 350,000 square miles in area), the image shows nitrogen ice and the possible migration it makes through the soft ice, like glaciers on Earth.
 It is another sign of a geologically active world despite the -390 degree Fahrenheit temperature found there.
 In fact, images of the lower portion of the Tombaugh Regio possible show ice moving over into the dark area known as the Cthulhu Regio.
-Images of both of these along with other newly named features are on the right (NASA "New Horizons Team," Thompson "New Horizons Data," Stern "The Pluto" 27).
+It seems to be a large place where not much activity occurs and combining that with the large craters seen points to an old age (maybe 4 billion years old).
+Images of Tombaugh and Cthulhu along with other newly named features are on the right (NASA "New Horizons Team," Thompson "New Horizons Data," Stern "The Pluto" 27, Stern "Hot" 32).

 Alright, so what is the deal with all this nitrogen?
 Where does it come from?
 Comets are unlikely to collide enough to constantly replenish the 100's of tons lost hourly.
 It seems as though the geologically active dwarf planet viewpoint has gained more ground.
 Somehow, an internal mechanism is bringing nitrogen to the surface.
 Stern thinks that cryovolcanoes could be a possible delivery system.
 He also pointed out that for Pluto to be pumping as much nitrogen as it currently is suggests that it is much younger than anyone thought it was, possibly denting Kuiper Belt theories (Lewin).